open-resources/physics_bank/docs/docs/tips.md

 Y = 0.5 * X or Y = 1/2 * X
 At this time, there isn't a clear way for using floats in PL via sympy.

-### You get the error: "Object of type Mul is not JSON serializable"
+### You get the error: "Object of type Null is not JSON serializable"
 The code here:
-    '''

     # Declare math symbols to be used by sympy
     t, v_o, g = sp.symbols('t, v_o, g')